-The Gordon Duff Prize
+The Colin Franklin Prize for Book Collecting | The Gordon Duff Prize

 The Colin Franklin Prize for Book Collecting

 Judges will take into consideration the interest, originality, thoughtfulness, promise and creativity of the collection and persistence of the collector.
 Age, size and monetary value of the collection will not be relevant criteria.
 It is possible and even encouraged to enter the prize more than once if you are still at the university and still qualify.

-There is no minimum size of the collection but as a guideline it should normally consist of not less than 10 items, comprising printed books or manuscripts and/or printed ephemera and/or other printed materials with a common theme.
+There is no minimum size of the collection, but as a guideline it should normally consist of not less than 10 items, comprising printed books or manuscripts and/or printed ephemera and/or other printed materials with a common theme.
 For example, a thoughtful and interesting collection of pamphlets or paperbacks might qualify.
 So might books on a particular historical, geographical, linguistic or literary theme, or with common bibliographic or literary qualities, interesting printing or unusual bindings.